And the antelope play

 - Joaquin Miller Middle School (San Jose, Calif.)
 Advanced Band (Nancy Moser, conductor) - 21 February 2015 (2015 CMEC Conference, Fresno)

-- Marshall University Symphonic Band (Adam Dalton, composer) - 23 October 2014
+- Marshall University Symphonic Band (Adam Dalton, conductor) - 23 October 2014

 - and the antelope play (2008)